Asureon/UI_Collections/ASU_5.0/README.md

 - Clipping: The background frames might be on top of the skills due to DelvCD layering on top of DelvUI.
 The only way to set this correctly is to disable DelvCD, restart the game and turn it back on, but you would have to do this every time when you start up the game.
 So far I haven't found a fix for this, but rather a way to work around it.
 I installed a plugin which automatically executes a command which enables a Dalamud collection which has DelvCD in it, and I created a macro which automatically turns the collection off when I press the exit game button.
 Not the most handy option, but atleast that does it for me.<br><br>
 - Filler buttons: Some skills are just there to fill the void due to the excess amount of slots and the lack of extra abilities because of the combo button.
 You can remove them, you can change them, do with them whatever you like.
 <br><br>
+<br><br>
+If you have any questions or find any bugs/errors/missing things whatshowever, feel free to send me a message on Discord or set up a pull request.
+<br><br>
 <h2>PLD</h2>
 <img src="./Previews/PLD.jpeg"/>